qMRLab/qmrlab.github.io/_posts/2018-10-02-hello-world.md

 ![alt text]({{ site.baseurl }}/assets/images/Post1_Fig3.png)

 We believe qMRLab is an important step in this direction, providing a unified platform that researchers can use to fit their qMR data, simulate signals, and add customizable modules to fulfill the needs of the community.
-Currently, most labs use in-house code that is difficult to distribute and qMR studies are difficult to reproduce.
-By providing an open-source software package, coupled with a simple and easy-to-use graphical interface, we also hope to make these techniques accessible to a wider audience, and to help their translation into the clinic.
+Currently, most labs use code they wrote themselves and is never shared, making it challenging to reproduce their qMR studies.
+By providing an open-source software package, coupled with a simple and easy-to-use graphical interface, we also hope to make these techniques accessible to a broader audience, and to ease the translation of qMRI techniques into the clinic.

 NEXT: The Problem